-If anyone ever mentions the word California, my mind automatically wants to shout SCU and part of that is down to one of the most athletic wrestlers Scorpio Sky.
+If anyone ever mentions the word California, my mind automatically wants to shout SCU.
+Part of that is down to one of the most athletic wrestlers Scorpio Sky.
 Currently part of SoCal Uncensored and an important AEW signing, Sky has already had an amazing career in so many different promotions and, pardon the pun, but the sky is still the limit.

 Born on April 7th, 1983, Sky was fell in love with wrestling at a young age and was influenced by the likes of Bret Hart, Ric Flair, and the Midnight Express.
 Like many other wrestlers, Sky joining his high school wrestling team to gain some experience.
 After graduating, he joined the Revolution Pro Rudos Dojo alongside Chris Bosh and Quicksilver.
 In 2002, he made his Revolution Pro debut as the masked wrestler Gallinero Tres which he continued to use until that November where he re-debuted as the man we know today.